Twin Lakes High School

 Twin Lakes Senior High School is a public high school located in Monticello, Indiana.

+Twin Lakes Senior High School was formed from the consolidation of Monticello High School and two other local high schools.

 Athletics

 Twin Lakes Senior High School's athletic teams are the Indians and they compete in the Hoosier Athletic Conference.
 The school offers a wide range of athletics including: